 - Simply let be and remain uncontracted and undistracted, welcoming without effort.

-After you have read the mindful glimpses in this book, I suggest you record the ones you like best in your own voice, at a pace that seems right for you, and then listen to your own voice lead you home.
+After you have read these mindful glimpses, I suggest you record any you like in your own voice, at a pace that seems right for you.
+Then listen to your own voice as it leads you home.

-This is an excerpt from The Way of Effortless Mindfulness: A Revolutionary Guide for Living an Awakened Life by Loch Kelly.
+This post is an adapted excerpt from The Way of Effortless Mindfulness: A Revolutionary Guide for Living an Awakened Life, by Loch Kelly.